SeriousOldMan/Simulator-Controller/Docs/Overview.md

   - [Virtual Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach)

     This a very special chatbot, which behaves as your personal driving coach.
 Based on text-based GPT technology, it uses a publically available large language model which has been trained with vasts amount of information.
-Aks anything about racing, car handling and driving techniques and you will probably will get an interesting answer.
+Ask anything about racing, car handling and driving techniques and you will probably will get an interesting answer.

+	Additonally, you can activate an active coaching mode based on your cars telemetry data.
+If this mode is active, the coach can give you corner by corner instructions while you are driving.
+And you can discuss potential improvements for the whole lap or specific corners after the session.
+Reference laps from yourself or any other source can be used by the coach to boost your personal driving skills.

   - [Virtual Race Engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer)